 Goal 3: Collect, analyze, and report community school outcomes to support data-driven decisions at every level.

-Goal 4: Expand the reach of the center’s support of community schools statewide, nationally, and internationally.
+Goal 4: Expand the reach of the center by building capacity for the delivering of high-quality community schools statewide, nationally, and internationally.